cnnarayanchavan/GitDemo/README.md

 * so basically the concepts is like passing the value in the function component that we have created
 * in this concepts props means the properties that we are going to pass into the component that we are defined in the main App.js file
 * so like function parameter and passing the values for these parameter

+  ## unnderstood : Props are read-only